codekitchen-community/pages/README.md

-# Community Page Generator
+# Community Pages

-A Python app that generates HTML pages using JSON data and Jinja2 templates, with Flask development server for live preview.
+A Python app that generates HTML pages using JSON data and Jinja2 templates.
+Features a Flask development server for live preview and GitHub Actions for automated static HTML generation.
+The deployed pages are will be available at `https://codekitchen.community/<page_name>`.

-## 📁 Project Structure
+## Project Structure

 ```
 /